Teaching Support Resources

 TALIC’s Community of Practice A rich repository of teaching-related materials, including an online publication Teaching and Learning Connections and a Wise Assessment forum, which contains guides and case studies on different assessment techniques.

 The Professional Certificate in Teaching and Learning in Higher Education (PCTLHE) course is organised by the TALIC.
 The programme provides the framework and evidence-based literature for developing into an effective teacher.
-The course is available for all teaching staff teaching in Common Core courses and more information can be found here.
+The course is available for all non-postgraduate teaching staff teaching in Common Core courses.

-Teachers, tutors, and teaching assistants of the Common Core may apply for Fellowship of Advance HE as official recognition of your teaching.
+Teachers, tutors, and teaching assistants of the Common Core may apply for Advance HE Fellowship through TALIC as official recognition of your teaching.
 Fellowship is regarded internationally in many places as a teaching qualification in the tertiary sector.
-Staff at HKU may apply through TALIC.
+Application is free for Associate Fellowship, Fellowship, and Senior Fellowship.

 In partnership with Faculty members across HKU, the Common Core offers a range of different workshops to upskill our tutors and teaching assistants, given they represent one of the most important touchpoint with our students.
 These sessions aim to develop skills in lesson planning, facilitation and delivery, creating assessments, giving feedback, and design thinking and improvisation in teaching and learning.